 Quantitative

 The GRE Quantitative Reasoning portion consists of two sections.
-Each section consists of 20 questions.
-Participants get 35 minutes to complete each section.
+Section 1 consists of 12 questions, and section 2 consists of 15 questions. which adds up to 27 Quantitative questions.
+You have 47 minutes to answer them all.
 This portion focuses on Arithmetic, Algebra, Geometry, and Data Analysis.

-On the other hand, the GMAT Quantitative portion has two sections: Quantitative and Integrated Reasoning.
-There are a total of 49 questions (Quantitative: 37, Integrated Reasoning: 12).
-The total time given to the participants is 1 hour and 45 minutes (Quantitative: 75 minutes, Integrated Reasoning: 30 minutes).
+On the other hand, the GMAT Quantitative portion has one section, and there are a total of 21 questions, and the time given to the participants is 45 minutes.
 The Quantitative section focuses on Problem Solving and Data Sufficiency.
-The Integrated Reasoning section focuses on Multi-score Reasoning, Graphics Interpretation, Two-part Analysis, and Table Analysis.

 Writing

-The GMAT writing section consists of only one question.
-The question comprises the analysis of an argument.
-Participants get 30 minutes to complete the section.
+Whereas the GMAT third section consists of Data Insights and consists of 20 questions.
+Participants get 45 minutes to complete the section.

 Business Schools